 sudo pacman -S --needed lxqt xdg-utils ttf-freefont sddm

 sudo pacman -S --needed libpulse libstatgrab libsysstat lm_sensors network-manager-applet oxygen-icons pavucontrol-qt

 This is just a reference.
 You can also install the ones you require.

 sudo pacman -S --needed firefox vlc filezilla leafpad xscreensaver archlinux-wallpaper

 Now it’s time to enable the display manager and network manager as a service.
 So that next time you log on, they can run automatically by systemd.

 systemctl enable sddm

 systemctl enable NetworkManager

 Reboot the system using the reboot command.

-If all goes well, you should see a nice login prompt on the LXQt desktop if all goes well.
+You should see a nice login prompt on the LXQt desktop if all goes well.